bloxberg-org/bloxbergValidatorSetup/README.md

 # bloxbergValidatorSetup
+This is a Docker image for running a validator node on the bloxberg blockchain.

+Remote Machine Minimum System Requirements:
+* Ubuntu 16.04 or 18.04 Image (Other Operating Systems can work, but commands may have to be altered)
+* Minimum 1 CPU
+* Minimum 1GB Memory
+* Anything > 4GB will be good, but may need to be upgraded in the future

+You must also have docker installed on your remote machine.
+Additionally, the blockchain connects to other nodes via port 30303, so it is important this port is open beforehand.

+## Setup Process

 1. Clone the repository to the server you are hosting the validator node.
 2. Edit the validator.yml with a text editor (nano or vim) and change the NATIP variable to your external IP.
 Save this file